 We also have a more in-depth breakdown of all of YouTube’s services here and a tutorial on the difference between YouTube Premium and YouTube Music Premium here.
-Also, for the purposes of this list, we’re omitting YouTube VR because Google has abandoned Daydream as well as YouTube for Google TV for basically the same reason.
+Both articles are at the link in case you want some extra reading.

 Price: Free / $12.99 per month